MaddyGuthridge/shef/README.md

 # Place an order of the given items, printing the order number
 Your order number: 1

+$ q [order number]
+# Print information about an order
+Order 1: Tofu laksa curry, not completed.

 $ l
 # List all items currently in the queue, along with their order number
 1: Tofu curry laksa